 Based on the regulation and the operator policy, the Relay UE supports to establish PC5 communication for emergency service, for either an authenticated Remote UE (e.g. Remote UE with USIM and properly being authenticated by UP or CP based security procedure) or an unauthenticated Remote UE (e.g. Remote UE without USIM or authentication can’t complete for any reason).

 Based on the regulation and the operator policy, the announcement and discovery of Emergency RSC and the PC5 link establishment may be performed without security protection, e.g., for a Remote UE without USIM nor pre-configured discovery security materials.

+Based on the regulation, the operator policy and UP security policies of the remote UE and the Relay UE for the emergency RSC, the UP traffic may be transmitted via PC5 link without security protection for an unauthenticated Remote UE e.g. Remote UE without USIM or authentication can’t complete for any reason.

 In Remote UE Report for emergency service, Remote User ID i.e. (UP-/CP-) PRUK ID is used as UE ID for the authenticated Remote UE.
 In case of unauthenticated Remote UE, PEI is used to identify the UE in Remote UE Report.